azumawin/nasa-apps-2025/MVP.md

 what are the minimum charactersistics for an asteroid to be considered dangerous (before entering earth's atmosphere)? compare costs of deflection and when its worth to actually deflect it.

 ### When should simulation stop?
-I think simulation should stop either when the asteroid crashes into the Earth (after crash animation, zoom) or when the asteroid comes to the closest point with the Earth (zoom also, red/yellow line marking the distance and the distance written in km on top of the line.
+I think simulation should stop either when the asteroid crashes into the Earth (after crash animation, zoom) or when the asteroid comes to the closest point with the Earth (zoom also, red/yellow line marking the distance and the distance written in km on top of the line (relevant for deflection).

-### When to use neo_id vs asteroid_id when querying NEO API?
+### Difference between `neo_id` and `asteroid_id` in the NEO API
 Use `neo_id` when focusing on objects that can potentially enter Earth's neighborhood (neo - near earth object).
 Use `asteroid_id` when referring to an asteroid within the solar system (more general) Since in our usecase we're only worried about potential treats to Earth, use `neo_id`.

-### How are we going to implement deflection?
+### How to implement deflection?
 _Some definitions before reading this:_
 **Geocentric** - measured with relation to the Earth (Earth is the centre (0, 0, 0)).